rartino/ENVISIoN/README.rst

 Note:

 * The last time we tested this installation path, it did not work but gave a late-stage compilation error.
   This will be investigated in the future.

+First add the necessary libraries to the conda environment by following the `conda install` command in the previous section.

 Add the compilers to the conda environment::

-  conda install gcc_linux-64
+  conda install gcc_linux-64=7 gxx_linux-64=7

 Setup cmake the following way::